hmlendea/imperator-dracones-invictus/README.md

 # Features

- - Many new dacian and thracian male names
+ - Many new dacian male names
- - Many new dacian and thracian female names
+ - Many new dacian female names
  - Moved the thracian culture from the hellenic group into this one
  - Renamed Zalmoxis/Zalmoxianism to Zamolxis/Zamolxianism
  - Some distinct flavour descriptions here and there (WIP)